 The Summer Conference resulted in a breakfast panel at NCA in November 2009, organized by Chitra Akkoor, and a preconference at the International Communication Association convention in Singapore in June 2010, organized by Evelyn Ho.
 The first published result was a special journal issue: Ganesh, S., & Holmes, P. (2011).
 Positioning intercultural dialogue: Theories, pragmatics, and an agenda.
 Journal of International and Intercultural Communication, 4(2), 81-86.
 The second result, Case Studies in Intercultural Dialogue, edited by Nazan Haydari and Prue Holmes, appeared in 2015.
 Both the journal issue and the book include some essays by scholars who were not at the conference.

 Participants at the Summer Conference wanted a way to encourage further international connections for intercultural research, and so a proposal was brought before the CCA Board of Directors at their March 2010 meeting to create CID.
 Leeds-Hurwitz was appointed Director at that same meeting.
 The first Advisory Board was approved at the September 2010 meeting, and included: Donal Carbaugh, William Evans, Nazan Haydari, Barbara Hines, Janice Hume, Leena Louhiala-Salminen, Charles Self, Michael Slater, Katerina Sténou and Valerie White.
-In 2014, Evans, Hume, Slater and White completed their terms and were replaced by Giovanna Dell’Orto, Todd Sandel, and Mary Schaffer.
-In 2017, Carbaugh, Hines, Louhiala-Salminen and Stenou completed their terms, and were replaced by Sherri Hope Culver and Anne Kankaanranta.
+In 2014, Evans, Hume, Slater and White completed their terms and Giovanna Dell’Orto, Todd Sandel, and Mary Schaffer joined in their place.
+In 2017, Carbaugh, Hines, Louhiala-Salminen, and Stenou completed their terms, and were replaced by Sherri Hope Culver and Anne Kankaanranta.
 Through overlapping memberships, Board members represent all CCA member associations.

 Since the CID grew out of the NCA Summer Conference on Intercultural Dialogue, all concerned parties agreed to continued use of the logo designed for that event by Özer Karakuş, then at Maltepe University.
 The multiple colors bound together represent cultural diversity and the need for intercultural dialogue.
 The bridge represents the Bosphorus Bridge in Istanbul, connecting Europe to Asia.

-CID co-sponsored the Roundtable on Intercultural Dialogue in Asia held at the University of Macau on March 28-30, 2014, and posted a video documenting that event in August.
+CID co-sponsored the Roundtable on Intercultural Dialogue in Asia held at the University of Macau, China, on March 28-30, 2014, and posted a video documenting that event in August.
 Co-organizers were Todd Sandel (Communication) and John Corbett (English).

-Min He, a graduate student at Royal Roads University (Canada), served as Assistant to the Director for 6 months across 2016-17.
-Her focus was to learn who follows the CID website and/or the various social media platforms, and prepare a report for Board members.
+Min He, a master’s student at Royal Roads University (Canada), served as Assistant to the Director for 6 months across 2016-17.
+Her focus was to learn who follows the CID website and/or the various social media platforms, and prepare a report for Board members (the summary is public).

 In 2017, CID began publishing a second original series, Constructing Intercultural Dialogues.
-Linda de Wit, a graduate student at Freiburg University (Germany) served as intern in 2017, designing and significantly updating a wide range of visual materials for the CID across the various social platforms.
+Linda de Wit, a master’s student at Freiburg University (Germany), served as intern in 2017, designing and significantly updating a wide range of visual materials for the CID across the various social platforms.
+Linda also created the first ten CID Posters, the third original series.